JustMog/ECS/README.md

 -- pass systems definitions to the world: local world = World(gravitySystem, velocitySystem)
 ```
-Systems will receive callbacks in the order in which they were passed to create the world.
+Systems will receive callbacks in the order their definitions were passed to create the world.
-The system instances created from the passed definitions will be returned in a table along with the world:
+The system instances created will be returned in a table along with the world:
 ```lua
 local world, systems = World(gravitySystem, velocitySystem)